 Submerged aquatic vegetation (SAV) comprise some of the most productive ecosystems in the world (Orth et al. 2006a).
-SAV is significantly important to many Commission managed fish species, and afforded different degrees of protection up and down the coast.
+SAV is significantly important to many Commission managed fish species, and is afforded different degrees of protection up and down the coast.
 In 1997, the Commission's Habitat Committee developed a policy (ASMFC 1997) to communicate the need for conservation of coastal SAV resources, and highlight state and Commission-based activities for implementation of a coastal SAV conservation and enhancement program.
-This policy was modeled after a similar policy prepared by the Chesapeake Bay Program (Chesapeake Executive Council 1989), and background information relied heavily on the Commission's publication Atlantic Coastal Submerged Aquatic Vegetation: a Review of its Ecological Role, Anthropogenic Impacts, State Regulation, and Value to Atlantic Coastal Fisheries (Stephan and Bigford 1997).
+This policy was modeled after a similar policy prepared by the Chesapeake Bay Program (Chesapeake Executive Council 1989), and background information relied heavily on the Commission's publication Atlantic Coastal Submerged Aquatic Vegetation: A Review of its Ecological Role, Anthropogenic Impacts, State Regulation, and Value to Atlantic Coastal Fisheries (Stephan and Bigford 1997).
 The intent of the original policy was not to hold marine fisheries agencies accountable for the suggested state activities, but rather to efficiently communicate the goals of the policy to the agencies or organizations that can best carry out the prescribed activities, and encourage the participation of these agencies in achieving policy goals.

 In 2017, 20 years after the original policy was released, the Habitat Committee re-evaluated its recommendations and importance.
-Upon review, it was determined that the policy is still relevant, and arguably more important now than ever due to new or intensifying threats that could reduce water quality or damage beds, such as aquaculture and coastal development (Short et al. 2011, Lefcheck et al. 2017).
-Our objective is to provide updates to the scientific research and management issues, including emerging issues over the past 20 years.
-The goals of the original policy are still valid, but have been revised to meet the needs of the 21st century.
+Upon review, it was determined that the policy is still relevant, and arguably more important now than ever due to new or intensifying threats that could reduce water quality or damage SAV habitat, such as aquaculture and coastal development (Short et al. 2011, Lefcheck et al. 2017).
+Our objective was to provide updates to the scientific research and management issues, including emerging issues over the past 20 years.